oneinacillian/docker_compose_autobuilds/README.md

 - `HYPERION_VERSION`: Configure Hyperion Version deployment
 - `LEAP_FILE`: The full path of your nodeos deb file (i.e. https://apt.eossweden.org/wax/pool/stable/w/wax-leap-404wax01/wax-leap-404wax01_4.0.4wax01-ubuntu-18.04_amd64.deb)
 - `LEAP_DEB_FILE`: deb filename to be used for the deployment above (i.e. wax-leap-404wax01_4.0.4wax01-ubuntu-18.04_amd64.deb)
+- `AMOUNT_OF_NODE_INSTANCES`: The amount of ES instances you would like to have part of your Elasticsearch solution

 > Atomic